socketstream/socketstream/README.md

 #### /app/css
 * /app/css/app.stly must exist.
 This should contain your stylesheet code in [Stylus](http://learnboost.github.com/stylus/) format (similar to SASS)
 * Additional Stylus files can be imported into app.stly using @import 'name_of_file'.
 Feel free to nest files if you wish.
-* Stylus files are compiled into CSS in real-time when in development mode but pre-compressed and cached as static files in staging and production
 * If you wish to use CSS libraries within your project (e.g. reset.css or jQuery UI) put these in /lib/css instead
+* Stylus files are automatically compiled and served on-the-fly in development mode and pre-compiled/compressed/cached in staging and production

 #### /app/views
 * /app/views/app.jade must exist.
 This should contain all the static HTML your app needs in [Jade](http://jade-lang.com/) format (similar to HAML)
 * The HTML HEAD tag must contain '!= SocketStream'.
 This helper ensures all the correct libraries are loaded depending upon the environment (declared by NODE_ENV)
 * Easily nest additional html as jQuery templates (similar to Rails partials).
 E.g /app/views/people/info.jade is accessible as $("#people-info").tmpl(myData)
-* Changing the /app/views/app.jade file, or any other client asset file, will automatically trigger Jade re-compilation when in development mode
+* Jade views and templates are automatically compiled and served on-the-fly in development and pre-compiled/compressed/cached in staging and production

 #### /lib
 * Changes to files within /lib/client or /lib/css automatically triggers re-compilation/packing/minification of client assets